PROGRAM OBJECTIVES

 WILL YOU BE THERE TO OPEN IT?

-The American College of Addictionology and Compulsive Disorders stands ready to prepare and train you with the knowledge and skill-both academically and clinically - to properly meet the needs of this most devastating phenomenon.
-Our program is the only recognized international multidisciplinary educational initiative that offers all healthcare and related professionals the highest level in addiction certification available and has been providing Board Certification for 30 years Nationally and Internationally.
+The American College of Addictionology and Compulsive Disorders stands ready to prepare and train you with the knowledge and skill-both academically and clinically - to properly meet the needs of this most devastating epidemic.
+Our program is the only recognized domestic & international multidisciplinary educational initiative that offers all healthcare and all allied professionals the highest level of Board Certifications and credentialling available and has been providing Board Certification for over 35 years.

 Our graduates are accomplishing what yesterday was their vision and today their reality.
-Many are developing court jurisdiction programs that include the protocols based on our model as well as bringing their expertise into their private practices (3) as well as into many of over 18,000 addiction treatment programs throughout the U.S. and Canada.
+Many are developing court jurisdiction programs that include the protocols (3,4) based on our evidence-based model as well as bringing their expertise into their private practices (5) and into many of the thousands of drug courts in over 21,000 addiction treatment programs throughout the U.S.

 (1) Blum, Ken; Braverman, Eric; Holder, Jay; et al: Reward Deficiency Syndrome A Biogenetic Model, Journal of Psychoactive Drugs, Nov.
 2000, Vol 32